erithmetic/erica.works/_posts/2024-06-12-programming-the-multiverse-part-5.markdown

 ![A screenshot of the above code and drawing in a jupyter notebook](../images/multiverse-part-5/swap-notebook.png)

 Qiskit can also draw your circuits using LaTeX or even ASCII art.
-The mpl format used above requires

 Another handy tool is that qiskit will show you the matrix representation of any piece of your circuit.
 Let's look at the SWAP gate: